cake-tools/ConversionExportTool/README.md

   * Use the format 'dd-mm-yyyy' for both the start and end date (the dashes must be included)

 ## Instructions
-1. First execute the following command in your terminal 'pip freeze -r requirements.txt'.
-This will install all the necessary packages to run the tool.
+1. First execute the following command in your terminal `pip freeze -r requirements.txt`.
+This will install all the necessary Python packages to run the tool.

 2. Configure your AWS credentials
-  * In your terminal run 'aws config'.
+  * In your terminal run `aws config`.
 It will ask you a few questions requiring you to provide an AWS access key and secret key as well as your default region.

-2. Fill in the global variables in run.py
+2. Fill in the global variables in `run.py`

-  * app.config['MONGO_DBNAME']: enter the name of your mongoDB name.
+  * `app.config['MONGO_DBNAME']`: enter the name of your mongoDB name.
-  * app.config['MONGO_URI']
+  * `app.config['MONGO_URI']`: populate the empty string with the uri address to your mongoDB table
-  * sqs_queue_name: log into your AWS Console and fill in this string with the name of the queue you would like to send queued export jobs
+  * `sqs_queue_name`: log into your AWS Console and fill in this string with the name of the queue you would like to send queued export jobs
-  * db_collection_name: inside your mongoDB instance is a collection name.
+  * `db_collection_name`: inside your mongoDB instance is a collection name.

-3. Fill in the global variables in task_runner.py
+3. Fill in the global variables in `task_runner.py`

-  * MongoClient: populate the empty string with the uri address to your mongoDB table
+  * `MongoClient`: populate the empty string with the uri address to your mongoDB table
-  * database: replace 'job_table' with the your mongoDB instance. example: job_table
+  * `database`: replace 'job_table' with the your mongoDB instance. example: job_table
-  * admin_domain: Fill in your admin domain url, without "http://"
+  * `admin_domain`: Fill in your admin domain url, without "http://"
-  * api_key: Provide an api key from your CAKE Instance
+  * `api_key`: Provide an api key from your CAKE Instance
-  * sqs_queue_name: The queue url of your SQS queue.
+  * `sqs_queue_name`: The queue url of your SQS queue.
     * Example: https://sqs.us-east-1.amazonaws.com/012319234/QueueName
-  * s3_bucket_name: #within the quotes, fill in with the name of the s3 bucket to store completed csv.
+  * `s3_bucket_name`: #within the quotes, fill in with the name of the s3 bucket to store completed csv.

 4. Run the web interface